MiSTer-devel/MkDocs_MiSTer/docs/basics/addons.md

   ![MiSTer FPGA Real Time Clock Add-on Board](img/rtc.png){ align=center }
 </figure>

 There is a Real Time Clock add-on board.
 If you want to add a real-time clock to your MiSTer you will require this.
-Some computer cores use this feature if you are interested in it.
+Various [MiSTer FPGA cores use the Real-Time Clock](../cores/features/rtcsupport.md) feature.
+For more detailed information on how the board works and how to use it, check the [Advanced - Add-On Boards - RTC Board](../advanced/rtc.md) section of this documentation page for more information.

 ## [ADC Analog Audio Input Addon Board](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/releases/ADCin_1.1.pdf){target=_blank}